Summary

 In embedded systems, defects are harder to reproduce.
 This leads to the embedded testing procedure to value every defect occurrence substantially higher than in a standard case.

-You might also like to read: All You Need To Know About Configuration Testing
+Also Read: All You Need To Know About Configuration Testing

 Regular software updates are required for embedded systems such as the kernel upgrade, security fixes, different device drivers, etc. Any constraints in these updates make spotting the bug difficult.
 Also, the significance of the build and deployment procedure increases.